srnichols/StampsPattern/README.md

 If you want the short, executive view or the deep technical analysis up front, these two documents are excellent starting points:

-- 💼 Executive Brief for CIOs & Business Leaders: [docs/one-pagers/executive-brief-cio.md](./docs/one-pagers/executive-brief-cio.md) — 10-minute brief that explains the business case, KPIs, phased adoption plan, and unit economics for the Stamps approach.
+- 💼 Executive Brief for CIOs & Business Leaders: <a href="./docs/one-pagers/executive-brief-cio.md" target="_blank" rel="noopener" title="Opens in a new tab">Executive Brief (CIO)</a>&nbsp;<sup>↗</sup> — 10-minute brief that explains the business case, KPIs, phased adoption plan, and unit economics for the Stamps approach.
-- 🧠 Concept Whitepaper: [docs/Azure_Stamps_Pattern_Analysis_WhitePaper.md](./docs/Azure_Stamps_Pattern_Analysis_WhitePaper.md) — an in-depth analysis covering design principles, data strategy, HA/DR modes, and trade-offs for teams planning architecture or large-scale adoption.
+- 🧠 Concept Whitepaper: <a href="./docs/Azure_Stamps_Pattern_Analysis_WhitePaper.md" target="_blank" rel="noopener" title="Opens in a new tab">Concept Whitepaper</a>&nbsp;<sup>↗</sup> — an in-depth analysis covering design principles, data strategy, HA/DR modes, and trade-offs for teams planning architecture or large-scale adoption.

 Tip: Skim the Executive Brief for stakeholder alignment, then read the Concept Whitepaper to inform design choices and SLO/cost tradeoffs.